Ontario Youth Apprenticeship Program (OYAP)

 Program Details

 • Students will earn 1–3 Dual Credits for the time spent at College or Training Delivery Agent in the Level 1 program.
 These credits will count toward both their OSSD and their Level 1 Apprenticeship.
-(Hairstylist and General Carpenter-Local 27 Dual Credits are pending approval.)

 • In-school training hours do not count toward the total apprenticeship hours.
 However, hours spent in the workplace must be carefully documented, as they would be a negotiable item between the Employer and the Apprentice to be considered toward the total apprenticeship hour requirement.

-• Students require approval of a Registered Training Agreement (RTA) signed between the Employer, the Apprentice and the Ministry of Labour, Immigration, Training and Skills Development to attend the Level 1 in-school training.
+• Students require approval of a Registered Training Agreement (RTA) signed between the Employer, the Apprentice and the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) to attend the Level 1 in-school training.

 Additional Information

 • Costs associated with Level 1 (tuition, textbooks, and PPE’s), are covered by the school Board.
 Items not covered are personal safety boots (as required); these are the students’ responsibility.
+Gas and parking may not be covered.

 • Students are expected to treat their employers and co-workers with respect and adhere to all Cooperative Education guidelines.